 - 2 large eggs lightly beaten

 - 1 ½ teaspoons vanilla extract

-- ½ teaspoon salt
+- ½ teaspoon ground cinnamon

-- Preheat oven to 375F (190C) and line a 12-count muffin tin with paper liners (or grease and flour).
+- Preheat oven to 375F (190C) and line a 12-count muffin tin with paper liners.
+Set aside.

 Nutritional information is based on third-party calculations and should be considered an estimate only.
 Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more.

 This apple muffin recipe was originally published September of 2015.
 I have updated the photos, added a how-to video, and updated the post to be as helpful as possible.
 The recipe itself has been slightly updated; I’ve slightly re-written it to help with the flow of the recipe and have cut down slightly on the amount of streusel, as some readers complained it was too much!

 Sam, I have been reading a lot about the type of muffin pan makes a big difference in the quality of the muffin.
 I am currently using a stoneware muffin pan, but was reading an aluminum muffin pan gave a better muffin.
 What type of muffin pan do you use and recommend?